 "You are something that the whole universe is doing in the same way that a wave is something that the whole ocean is doing." - Alan Watts

-My perspective is deeply influenced by Formative Psychology, Emotionally Focused Therapy, Accelerated Experiential Dynamic Psychotherapy, Hakomi, Brainspotting, mindfulness, social justice, shamanism, Eastern and indigenous wisdom traditions and life itself.
-The frame I use is informed just as much from my direct experience with the hear and now, as it is from the latest developments and research in the fields of neuroscience, attachment theory, psycho-physiology, and trauma theory.
+The frame I use is deeply influenced by Formative Psychology, Emotionally Focused Therapy, Accelerated Experiential Dynamic Psychotherapy, Hakomi, Brainspotting, mindfulness, social justice, Eastern and indigenous wisdom traditions and life itself.
+My process is informed just as much from my direct experience with the hear and now, as it is from the latest developments and research in the fields of neuroscience, attachment theory, psycho-physiology, and trauma theory.